-Love at the Gallery
+Love and Life at the Gallery

 Is race a topic too sensitive to be discussed?
 Watch this video on the politics of race in contemporary Singaporean short stories -- part of the UCL Joint Faculty Institute of Graduate Studies Friday Forum on 'Race'.